Asteroid headed towards Earth might smash into the Moon, scientists say

 China announced a conceptual plan last year for a mission to observe and strike an asteroid with a spacecraft to alter its path around 2030.

-The asteroid 2024 YR4 is expected to pass by Earth safely again in 2028 when researchers hope to gain further insights and determine its probability of hitting the Earth in 2032 more clearly.
+The asteroid 2024 YR4 is expected to pass by Earth safely again in 2028 when researchers hope to gain further insights and determine more clearly its probability of hitting the Earth in 2032.

 Join our commenting forum